-The Supervisory Board comprehensively fulfilled all tasks incumbent upon it under applicable law, the Articles of Incorporation and By-Laws in fiscal 2020.
+The Supervisory Board comprehensively fulfilled all tasks incumbent upon it under applicable law, the Articles of Incorporation and By-Laws in fiscal 2021.
 We closely supervised, carefully monitored and advised the Executive Board in the management of the company.
-We have satisfied ourselves of the legality and expediency of management.
 We were directly involved in a timely manner in all decisions of fundamental importance to the company.

 Meetings of the Supervisory Board and the committees

-The COVID-19 pandemic affected the work of the Supervisory Board in a variety of ways.
-Due to the contact and travel restrictions, the Supervisory Board and its committees were only able to meet in person at the start of the year and in September 2020.
-Most meetings were held virtually.
-This meant that the participants were connected to one another via a secure online communication platform, could follow the presentations on screen and make contributions to the discussions at any time.
-In total, the Supervisory Board convened for four ordinary meetings and five extraordinary meetings in 2020, as well as for the strategy meeting and an information session.
-The Supervisory Board passed one resolution by means of a written procedure.
+Meetings of the Supervisory Board and its committees took place virtually on a regular basis throughout the fiscal year, with the exception of the strategy meeting and the ordinary meeting of the Supervisory Board following immediately thereafter in September, which were both held in person.
+In total, the Supervisory Board convened for four ordinary meetings and two extraordinary meetings in 2021, as well as for the strategy meeting and an information session.
 At its meetings, the Supervisory Board regularly conferred part of the time in the absence of the Executive Board.
-The Chairman’s Committee held eight meetings in the reporting year.
-The Audit Committee met four times in 2020.
-The Nomination Committee held a written vote.
-The Mediation Committee in accordance with Section 27 (3) of the German Co-determination Act (Mitbestimmungsgesetz – MitbestG) was not required to meet in 2020.
-The Committee for Related Party Transactions, which was newly established in 2020, was likewise not required to meet.
-There are no other committees.
+The Chairman’s Committee held three meetings in the reporting year and passed one resolution by means of a written procedure.
+The Audit Committee met six times in 2021 and passed one resolution by means of a written procedure.
+The Nomination Committee held one meeting.
+The Mediation Committee in accordance with Section 27 (3) of the German Co-determination Act (Mitbestimmungsgesetz – MitbestG) was not required to meet in 2021, and neither was the Committee for Related Party Transactions.
+There are no other committees with decision-making powers.
 All committees report to the plenary session on a regular basis.
-The corporate governance statement starting on page 16 describes their responsibilities in more detail and names their members.
+The corporate governance statement starting on page 15 describes their responsibilities in more detail and names their members.

-In fiscal 2020, all members of the Supervisory Board attended more than half of the meetings of the plenary session and also of the committees to which they belonged.
-A detailed account of each Supervisory Board member’s meeting attendance will be published in the Investors section of our website on March 23, 2021, with the invitation to the Annual Shareholders’ Meeting.
+In fiscal 2021, all members of the Supervisory Board attended more than half of the meetings of the plenary session and also of the committee to which they belonged.
+A detailed account of each Supervisory Board member’s meeting attendance will be published in the Investors section of our website on March 23, 2022, together with the invitation to the Annual Shareholders’ Meeting.

 Key topics dealt with by the Supervisory Board and the Chairman’s Committee